-PRESS NEWS CENTER MAINE: Big Gig’s ‘Pitch-Off’ helps local entrepreneurs grow their business
+PRESS NEWS CENTER MAINE: Big Gig ‘Pitch-Off’ helps local entrepreneurs grow their business

 BANGOR, Maine — For entrepreneurs, getting an idea off the ground is tough, but the real challenge is growing your business.

-There are plenty of organizations and resources in the Bangor region for start-up companies to reach out to, but one group is comprised of multiple municipalities, universities, and business leaders aimed to help entrepreneurs.
+There are plenty of organizations and resources in the Bangor region for start-up companies to reach out to.
+Still, one group comprises multiple municipalities, universities, and business leaders aimed to help entrepreneurs.

-Big Gig and it’s ‘Pitch-Off’ events help local companies promote their product or service during multiple events a year.
-Tuesday was the second ‘regular-season’ pitch-off and three Mainers all pitched for their chance to win $500 and advance to the final round for a chance to win $5,000.
+Big Gig and its ‘Pitch-Off’ events help local companies promote their product or service during multiple events a year.
+Tuesday was the second ‘regular-season pitch-off.
+Three Mainers all pitched for their chance to win $500 and advance to the final round for a chance to win $5,000.

-“They don’t have any PowerPoints or anything like that. t’s just their pitch,” Emma Wilson, the Entrepreneurship Events Coordnidator at UMaine said.
+“They don’t have any PowerPoints or anything like that.
+It’s just their pitch,” Emma Wilson, the Entrepreneurship Events Coordnidator at UMaine, said.
 Wilson also helps market and coordinate Big Gig events.

 Wilson said the events are typically held in locally-owned breweries or restaurants, but since the start of the pandemic, they’ve been virtual.
 All pitch-offs are via Zoom and streamed on Big Gig’s Facebook page.

-The virtual format has allowed for more Mainers to submit their pitches to the initial stages of the competition before the pitches are made publicly.
-John Fuhrman of Bub’n Mutha’s, Veronica Stubbs of The Scone Goddess, and Stephanie Noyes of 360Sleves all made their pitches to the panel of judges, and the audience Tuesday evening.
+The virtual format has allowed more Mainers to submit their pitches to the competition’s initial stages before the pitches are made publicly.
+John Fuhrman of Bub’n Mutha’s, Veronica Stubbs of The Scone Goddess, and Stephanie Noyes of 360Sleves all made their pitches to the judges’ panel the audience Tuesday evening.